wmvolckmann/wmvolckmann.github.io/courses/2018Sp_ECN134/index.md

 ### Section Materials
 Disclaimer: these are formulas that I gather are important.
 However, my judgment could be off.
 So use this as a (hopefully) convenient reference, not as a core reference.
-(Also, pointing out typos is always appreciated!)
+(This is my way of saying, don't blame me if I omitted something important!)
+Also, pointing out typos is always appreciated.
 * Week 1: [formulas](week1-formulas.pdf), [derivations](week1-perpannu.pdf)

 ### Lecture